 This information was correct at the time of publication.

-Health and Social Care is a diverse field, with opportunities to specialise in areas such as young people, mental health, or drug and alcohol abuse support.
+Health and social care is a diverse field, with opportunities to specialise in areas such as young people, mental health, or drug and alcohol abuse support.

-Many BSc (Hons) Health and Social Care graduates now work in the NHS, charities such as Age UK and MIND, social care organisations such as Turning Point, and other public, private and voluntary sector health agencies.
+Many BSc (Hons) Health and Social Care graduates now work in the NHS, charities such as Age UK and MIND, social care organisations such as Turning Point, and other public, private, and voluntary sector health agencies.

-Further study is also a popular option, with some graduates choosing to pursue taught Masters courses or research degrees.
+Further study is also a popular option, with some graduates choosing to pursue taught master's courses or research degrees.

-As part of your degree you will undertake a work placement during your final year.
+As part of your Health and Social Care degree, you'll undertake a work placement during your final year.
 This will be your opportunity to apply your learning in a real-life context.
-You will be able to choose the placement which most closely matches your interests.
+You'll be able to choose a placement which most closely matches your interests.